devopsgroup-io/catapult/README.md

 * What is the organizational risk?
     * High = 1 or Low = 0
-* How many users does this effect?
+* How many users does this affect?
     * Many = 1 or Few = 0
 * Is there a workaround?
     * No = 1 or Yes = 0